joco-nz/bf20_mill/README.md

 [3] kcjengr https://github.com/kcjengr/probe_basic
-Used probe-basic to help understand how things work and also have made temp use of some probe icons.
-Plan being to replace them in some manner once I get enough done.
+Used probe-basic to help understand how things work and also have made temp use of some probe icons.Once I get more done I will assess if continued use is the best option or not.